[Note: see related podcast and see affiliate stuff at the right]

 Any company who can’t make enough money from its subscribers or users will eventually die.
 So you need to ask yourself how companies are staying viable.
 In today’s world, there’s a damn good chance that they’re monetizing you or your data somehow.
 Some companies offer a free tier of service to entice people to move up to a for-pay tier – this is the “freemium” model.
 Other companies offer free or cheap services to individuals, but charge hefty prices for businesses.
 These are viable business models that could allow these companies to offer a free service without necessarily having to support it by selling your data.

 However, even this doesn’t guarantee that you are the customer and not the product.
 Look at cell phone service providers – they charge us a ton of money, and still sell our data to make more.
 So at the end of the day, you have to do your homework.
 But I can tell you right now that the following companies and services are selling or otherwise monetizing your data:

-- Google (which includes Android, Waze, Nest, YouTube)
+- Google (which includes Android, Chrome, Waze, Nest, YouTube)

 - Facebook (which includes WhatsApp, Instagram, Oculus, Onavo)

 - Just about any free VPN service (which includes Hotspot Shield, Hide My Ass, Onavo, Touch VPN, Hola VPN).
 Also, many of these services/apps have horrible security issues, too.
 See this list for more info.

 As I mentioned above, the Internet of Things (IoT) is a huge money-making industry with no signs of slowing down.
 Connecting something to the internet must make it better, right?
 Light bulbs, TVs, toasters, refrigerators, doorbells, garage door openers, coffee makers, and on and on and on.